rust-lang/rust/doc/rust.md

 * The `deriving` attribute, for automatically generating implementations of certain traits.
 * The `static_assert` attribute, for asserting that a static bool is true at compiletime
+* The `thread_local` attribute, for defining a `static mut` as a thread-local.
+Note that this is only a low-level building block, and is not local to a *task*, nor does it provide safety.

 Other attributes may be added or removed during development of the language.